 - In 1995, an enigmatic partial hominin cranium has been found in the 4 million-year-old lower-lying deposits of the Jacovec Cavern at Sterkfontein.
 In 2016, we decided to re-examine this exceptional specimen and comparatively assess its cranial vault thickness and composition (link).

 - Recent excavations at Sterkfontein revealed hominin-bearing sedimentary deposits in Milner Hall that have the potential to yield Australopithecus, Paranthropus and/or early Homo specimens.
-We recently described two new hominin cranial fragments (link).
+We recently described two new hominin cranial fragments (link) and provided new evidence for discussing the taxonomic status of the hominin molar found in 2014 (link).

 We are developing a “Sterkfontein project” on MorphoSource.
 3D surfaces of fossil specimens are available online (link).